cockroachdb/docs/v1.1/import.md

 - Network file storage mounted to every node
 - HTTP file server

-If you don't currently have any of these options available, you can easily [create a file server](create-a-file-server.html).
+{{site.data.alerts.callout_info}}If you don't currently have any of these options available, you can easily <a href="create-a-file-server.html">create a file server</a>.{{site.data.alerts.end}}

 The temp directory must have at least as much storage space as the size of the data you want to import.

+#### Temp Directory Cleanup

+After completing the `IMPORT` process, you must manually remove the key-value data stored in the temp directory.

 ### Table Users and Privileges